joelnitta/canaper_ms/README.md

 # canaper_ms

-Repository including code and data for Nitta et al. "canaper: Categorical analysis of neo- and paleo-endemism in R".
+Repository including code and data for Nitta et al. "canaper: Categorical analysis of neo- and paleo-endemism in R". *bioRxiv* <https://doi.org/10.1101/2022.10.06.511072>

 ## Dependencies